arielff3/leetanimate/.github/pull_request_template.md

 ## 📱 Mobile Responsiveness

 - [ ] Not applicable
-- [ ] I have tested on mobile devices
+- [ ] I have verified on mobile devices
 - [ ] Changes are mobile-responsive
-- [ ] I have tested on different screen sizes
+- [ ] I have verified on different screen sizes

 ## ♿ Accessibility

 - [ ] Not applicable
 - [ ] I have considered accessibility implications
 - [ ] Changes maintain or improve accessibility
-- [ ] I have tested with screen readers (if applicable)
+- [ ] I have verified with screen readers (if applicable)

 ## 🔗 Related Issues